romhayh/manners/README.md

 `GET` | all mannings of a certain unit
 ```
-/mannings?unitId=:unitID
+/mannings?unitId=unitID
 ```
 ---

-`GET` | a the manning for a job in a certain unit
+`GET` | a manning for a job in a certain unit
 ```
-/mannings/job/:job?unitId=:unitID
+/mannings?job=job&unitId=unitID
 ```
 ---